grace-ac/Fish-546-Bioinformatics/README.md

   - `taylor`
 - `.gitignore` - list of file types that are in local repo but not on Github due to large file size.

+### Summary
+Big Picture (what and why): Characterize _C. gigas_ proteome and understand protein names and functions, gene ontology, metabolic pathways, biological processes.
+How do Pacific oysters respond physiologically to various stressors?
+Compare proteome to other related taxa like the geoduck to see similarities and differences across shellfish.

 ### Week 0
 Got aquainted with Github.
 Installed bash and became familiar with markdown and Unix shell.